 When we're given migraine and headache information, whether from our doctor, a book, or an online article, we sometimes come across medical terms that can be confusing.
 While it's easy enough to substitute another word or a short phrase for the medical term, there are times when substituting doesn't quite convey the same meaning.Antiemetic is one of those terms.
 It's often used when talking about migraine medications and treatments, so it's an important word for migraineurs to understand.

-Antiemetic: used to prevent or stop nausea and vomiting.
+An antiemetic is a medication taken to prevent or treat nausea and vomiting.

 Here's an example of how it's used in a sentence:One of the most frequently used types of medications are antiemetics because of the potentially severe nausea and vomiting that can occur during a Migraine attack.

 Discussion:When Migraine abortive medications such as the triptans work well, they stop all of our Migraine symptoms, including nausea and vomiting.
 Still, antiemetics such as prochlorperazine (Compazine), promethazine (Phenergan), and others, are often used to address nausea and vomiting while we wait for our other acute medications to take effect..
 For more terms, see our Migraine Medical Terms Glossary Index.